Lower Mississippi Valley yellow fever epidemic of 1878: Memphis

-For those who wished to avoid the grip of the fever in the city, flight from Memphis was appealing to a majority of the city’s population.
+For those who wished to avoid the grip of the fever in the city, flight from Memphis was appealing to a majority of the city's population.
 The news of deaths in New Orleans and in the nearby town of Hickman in August led to the mass withdrawal of an estimated 25,000 residents from the city of Memphis within four days, which led to further spread of the virus across the Lower Mississippi Valley.
-This exodus of a large proportion of the population of Memphis was comprised primarily of those of the white Protestant class who possessed the means to leave the city for safety.
+This exodus of a large proportion of the population of Memphis consisted primarily of those of the white Protestant class who possessed the means to leave the city for safety.
 Left behind were African American residents and a large circle of Irish Catholics who lacked the wealth to uproot from their homes located in the poorest sectors of town.
 The departure of white Protestants not only fueled the animosity that existed between the Catholics of the city and themselves, but also left Memphis ill-equipped in the manpower needed to sustain fever relief efforts.
 Consequently, the integral role Catholic clergy came to play in aiding fever victims was largely a product of the gap left by white Protestant flight.

 In light of this reality, Catholic intervention in the path of the fever in Memphis becomes crucial to understanding the story of these devastating months.
 Catholic clergy opened their churches and convents to render aid on a non-discriminatory basis, aiding a community that would have remained insufficiently aided otherwise.
 Despite their extensive service during the epidemic years in Memphis, the involvement of Catholic clergy in fever relief efforts has largely gone undocumented.
 No explanation for their absence from fever records is confirmed.
 However, the death the Catholic community experienced was a blow from which their population would never recover, effecting a change in the character of Memphis felt deeply in the years after the fever had run its course.

 In addition to extensive mortality, Memphis also saw an economic crisis during the epidemic, where trade was halted entirely in the city, and the lack of commerce led to mass starvations throughout the city, inciting riots and looting.
 All in all, Ellis states that " of the approximately 20,000 persons remaining in the city, an estimated 17,000 contracted the fever, of whom 5,150 died.
 There were at least 11,000 cases among 14,000 blacks, resulting in 946 deaths.
 By contrast, virtually all of the 6,000 whites were stricken, and 4,204 cases proved fatal.
 The disaster's economic cost to the city was later calculated to be upward of fifteen million dollars."